-According to Shari Steber (owner of Timber Pro Coatings, an eco-friendly stain manufacturer based in Portland, Oregon), the biggest contributors to VOCs in paints and stains are chemical solvents—the materials that enable the other ingredients to blend together—as well as the chemical driers: materials that allow the product to dry.
+According to Shari Steber (owner of Timber Pro Coatings, an eco-friendly stain manufacturer based in Portland, Oregon), the biggest contributors to VOCs in paints and stains are chemical solvents (the materials that enable the other ingredients to blend together) and the chemical driers (the materials that allow the product to dry).

 Above: White enamel paint from my DIY post on How to Refinish a Bathtub–likely the most toxic household project I’ve ever undertaken.

 According to the US Environmental Protection Agency, health risks of exposure to VOCs include eye, nose, and throat irritation, headaches, loss of coordination, memory impairment, and nausea.
 Not to mention damage to the liver, kidney, and central nervous system.
 The EPA also notes that some VOCs are either suspected or known to cause cancer in humans.
 One common side effect of VOCs is sick building syndrome (SBS), or reports of breathing problems and respiratory irritations experienced by the occupants of a new or newly renovated building.

 “There’s no question that the VOCs in paint and spray paint are toxic,” Fedder says.
 “It just depends on which compound you’re talking about, since they vary in toxicity.”

 Above: Photograph via DIY Window Boxes: Build It Yourself for a Perfect Fit.

 Is paint the only source of VOCs?

 Not even close.
 The US EPA cites a slew of VOC-containing products, including cleaning supplies, pesticides, building materials and furnishings, and office equipment (such as copiers and printers, correction fluids, and permanent markers).